-On August 5, 2009, the Company issued, through a non-brokered private placement, 201,519 units of the Company at a price of 0.60 (C0.70) per unit for gross proceeds to the Company of 121,400.
-Each unit consists of one common share of the Company and one warrant of the Company, each warrant entitling the holder to purchase one common share of the Company at a price of (C0.70) for a period of two years.
+The company expects to issue in November 2009, through a non-brokered private placement, additional common and warrant units.
+Each unit will consists of one common share of the Company and one warrant of the Company, each warrant entitling the holder to purchase one common share of the Company at a price of (C\$0.55) for a period of two years.
+Prior to September 30, 2009, the Company received gross proceeds in the amount of \$115,000 and subsequently an additional \$250,000 through the date of this report as deposits related to a private placement to be completed in November